anjubatus/clangen/README.md

 https://thonny.org/
 https://www.jetbrains.com/pycharm/

 All you need to do is have your IDE downloaded and make sure all .py files of the game are opened through it.
-Afterward, you should be able to start the game.
+Also, make sure the requirements are installed for your IDE.
+Afterward, you should be able to run the game.
+Guide for installing requirements for Thonny: https://docs.google.com/document/d/1kZB_dGg5gRUFbGIpZ_NjRtwngy0f0KcrrvQM_cI1B-M/edit?usp=drivesdk

-## Running from source (pure Python)
+## Running from pure Python
 ### Requirements
 - python >= 3.8
 - pygame >= 2.2.1